 First, think about what kind of gift you want to send them.
 During the pandemic it is a great idea to send gits that are meaningful but can also help them out with their everyday needs.
-Send them some warm pyjamas for the time spent indoors, or some cozy slippers for the cold nights.
+Send them some warm pajamas for the time spent indoors, or some cozy slippers for the cold nights.
 Food items are a great gift to send to cheer someone up during this chaotic time.
 If you would rather not send food, why not cooking appliances or home accessories?
 Brighten up the space around them and make staying in the house not as dreadful as it can be.
 To help them destress, gift them facemasks or even better, hand sanitizer!
-But if you really want to go the extra mile for someone you love, get them a Just Eat voucher online or even a gift card for their favourite restaurant (when they are open).
+You can assemble an entire pandemic care package consisting of a set of KN95 disposable face masks, a box of medical-grade nitrile gloves, a kit of hand sanitizers, essential oils, and delicious treats.
+Perhaps you can also add a bottle of fine wine for relaxation.
+But if you really want to go the extra mile for someone you love, get them a Just Eat voucher online or even a gift card for their favorite restaurant (when they are open).
 Just because we are restricted to staying indoors, doesn’t mean we can’t celebrate in some way.

 Another suggestion would be to order items ahead and pick their perfect gift from the online store to minimize your time in public.
 Although we all love a shopping spree, now is not the time to be walking around stores for hours looking for a gift.
 Make it easy by shopping online!